vinceyuan/ReactNativeDebugDemo/README.md

 # ReactNativeDebugDemo

-Originally, it's the demo for my talk at a React Native [meetup](https://www.meetup.com/React-Singapore/events/237578363/).
+Originally, it's the demo project for my talk at a React.js / React Native [meetup](https://www.meetup.com/React-Singapore/events/237578363/).
+After the talk, I wrote a post about it on [Medium](https://medium.com/@vinceyuan/react-native-debugging-tools-3a24e4e40e4).

 #### Steps to run